Complete Guide to the Amphawa Floating Market

-The longtail boat will take you back out onto the Mae Klong River.
-Here it will slowly pull up to a few well-known sections for watching the fireflies.
+The Amphawa firefly tour will take you back out onto the Maeklong River.
+Here it will slowly pull up to a few areas which are well known for watching the fireflies.
 On some nights the trees really light up like a Christmas tree!
-Other nights you might just get really unlucky and see nothing at all.
+This is the most fireflies I have ever seen in one place.

 The firefly tour is a unique experience and well worth doing.
 The tours last about 45 minutes to 1 hour.
 This is plenty of time to see the fireflies.
 I wouldn’t suggest going for any longer as it would start to get boring after a while.

-What are the Amphawa Floating Market opening hours in 2018?
-The market is open weekends only.
-Don’t visit during the week as you’ll find a bunch of closed stalls and pretty lifeless canals.
+What are the Amphawa Floating Market opening hours in 2023?
+The market is open on weekends only.
+Don’t visit during the week as the stalls will be closed and the canal will be quite lifeless.